 Eat a decent breakfast, and a healthy one at that: You’re working from home so you have the luxury of time (compared to those who commute) and that means you can make things like healthy omelettes or non-processed porridge with fresh berries.
 Sainsbury's offer some superb healthy recipes if you need some ideas.

 Home is home.
 It’s a place that you’ll associate with free time and relaxation.
 As you’ll want to keep it that way, you’ll need to create a specific zone for your business.
 Somewhere that feels professional and can be shut away and hidden when the working day is done.

-Get the best setup money can buy: Your desk (IKEA is perfectly sufficient), your chair (Herman Miller’s Aeron is my personal preference – try Scott Howard for secondhand, reconditioned ones at a fraction of the price), your monitor (the bigger, the better – mine is a Dell U3014 with a 30” screen), your computer (Apple Mac, obviously), your speakers (get a premium subscription to Spotify), your desk lamp and even the way you accessorise the space.
+Get the best setup money can buy: Your desk (IKEA is entirely sufficient), your chair (Herman Miller’s Aeron is my personal preference – try Scott Howard for secondhand, reconditioned ones at a fraction of the price), your monitor (the bigger, the better – mine is a Dell U3014 with a 30” screen), your computer (Apple Mac, obviously), your speakers (get a premium subscription to Spotify), your desk lamp and even the way you accessorise the space.